-- ^{125.} Public transport moves large numbers of people through the network.
-It also can shape the urban landscape and create more liveable cities. - ^{126.} The reframed Public Transport Services and Public Transport Infrastructure activity classes in GPS 2021 allow Waka Kotahi to separate regular investment to support continual services, from investment in brand new infrastructure. - ^{127.} By incorporating rapid transit funding (e.g. for busways and light rail infrastructure) and metro rail funding into Public Transport Infrastructure, Waka Kotahi will have the flexibility to work with local government to plan and deliver the most appropriate improvements as urban areas grow.
-The significant cost of rapid transit infrastructure means that alternative funding and financing arrangements may be required to deliver rapid transit and supplement the funding available in the Fund.
+- Public transport moves large numbers of people through the network.
+It also can shape the urban landscape and create more liveable cities. - 124.
+The reframed Public Transport Services and Public Transport Infrastructure activity classes in GPS 2021 allow Waka Kotahi to separate regular investment to support continual services, from investment in brand new infrastructure. - By incorporating rapid transit funding (e.g. for busways and light rail infrastructure) and metro rail funding into the Public Transport Infrastructure activity class, Waka Kotahi will have the flexibility to work with local government and KiwiRail to plan and deliver the most appropriate improvements as urban areas grow.
+The potential significant cost of rapid transit infrastructure means that alternative funding and financing arrangements may be required to deliver rapid transit and supplement the funding available in the Fund. - Projects approved under the Transitional Rail activity class for the Auckland and Wellington metropolitan rail networks in GPS 2018 and certain approved interregional rail projects will now be funded through the Public Transport Infrastructure and Public Transport Services activity classes.
+Achieving resilient and reliable metropolitan rail networks in Auckland and Wellington will continue to be the first priority for investment for rail from the Public Transport activity classes.
+All investment in metropolitan rail through the Public Transport Infrastructure activity class must align with the New Zealand Rail Plan before being considered for investment.

-Coastal shipping
+Coastal Shipping

-- ^{128.} New Zealand's coastal shipping sector fulfils a critical role in New Zealand's freight system.
+- New Zealand's coastal shipping sector fulfils a critical role in New Zealand's freight system.
 It provides a safe and sustainable mode for transporting large, heavy cargo such as petroleum products, cement and aggregate.
-There is potential to increase the use of coastal shipping as an alternative to other freight transport. - ^{129.} Ultimately, the Government's expectation for investment in coastal shipping is to embed mode neutrality and choice for freight transporters, to allow New Zealand flagged coastal shipping to operate on a level playing field with other freight operators, and to enhance the sustainability and competitiveness of the domestic sector.
+There is potential to increase the use of coastal shipping as an alternative to other freight transport. - 128.
+Ultimately, the Government's expectation for investment in coastal shipping is to embed mode neutrality and choice for freight transporters, to allow New Zealand flagged coastal shipping to operate on a level playing field with other freight operators, and to enhance the sustainability and competitiveness of the domestic sector.
 It also reflects the Government's interest in partnering with industry to understand the challenges facing coastal shipping, and working with it to address these challenges.
 The initial three years of funding will include relevant research to see what future support for the sector may help achieve Government's aims.

-Table 3: Activity classes and proposed funding ranges
+Table 3: Activity classes and funding ranges